 FOR IMMEDIATE RELEASE

-Wisconsin Land+Water is a nonprofit organization that supports the local and statewide efforts of 450 Land Conservation Committee (LCC) supervisors and over 350 land conservation staff in 72 Land Conservation Departments (LCD) across Wisconsin.
-It is our mission to support the county LCCs and LCDs that help landowners and users meet their objectives, while protecting our common economic and environmental infrastructure – land and water resources.
+Wisconsin Land and Water Conservation Association is a nonprofit organization that supports the local and statewide efforts of all county Land Conservation Committee supervisors and conservation staff across Wisconsin.
+It is our mission to support the county conservationists that help landowners and users meet their objectives, while protecting our common economic and environmental infrastructure – land and water resources.

 Click here to view Governor Evers’ 2019-21 Executive Budget